 Understand your why.
 Is it your job as a manager or supervisor to provide feedback to an employee?
 Did you notice a colleague’s actions during a sales meeting that caused concern with a customer?
 Have you observed a behavior change in a friend or family member?

 Perform an attitude check.
-Are you angry with the person to whom you will give feedback?
-Can you approach it as an observer who wants to help someone?
+How do you feel about the person or their work to whom you will give feedback?
+A little irritated maybe?
+Can you detach from feelings and approach the situation as an observer who wants to help someone?

 Ask for permission.
 There are several ways to do this based on the situation.
 Even if you have scheduled a feedback session with an employee, asking for permission to share information have gathered makes room for that person to accept what you will tell them.